phalcon-orphanage/docs/en/reference/views.rst

 Picking Views
 -------------
-As mentioned above, when Phalcon_View is managed by the view rendered is the one related with the last controller and action executed.
+As mentioned above, when Phalcon_View is managed by Phalcon_Controller_Front_ the view rendered is the one related with the last controller and action executed.
 You couldoverride this by using the Phalcon_View::pick method:

+.. _Phalcon_Controller_Front: ../api/Phalcon_Controller_Front.html

 .. code-block:: php